 Unlike decades ago, we are now able to choose from modern installation techniques and are presented with a wide choice of tools and state-of-the-art glues, with which these floorboards can be installed almost anywhere.
 Whether glued on top of screed, cement or an underfloorheating or screwed onto a wooden substructure, almost anything is possible nowadays.
 Should you have more questions, please do not hesitate to contact us directly.

 Our floorboards are supplied in an untreated state.
 The treatment is therefore done on-site after the installation of the floorboards is finished.
 Our costumers are therefore able to decide, what kind of color and treatment they would like their floors to receive.
-We offer you a set of choices for the Douglas fir floors, among of which treatments with lye and soap, lye and oil or just oil are the most popular ones.
-These are usually white or beige colors, which give the floors their typical Scandinavian style.
+We offer you a set of choices for the Douglas fir and for the Oak floorboards, among of which treatments with lye and soap, lye and oil or just oil are the most popular ones.